 The email landscape is very different to what it was at the start of the 21st century.
 Mobile devices are now the most popular devices for reading emails.
 New email clients have appeared and legacy systems have disappeared.
 Instant messaging and social media have enhanced the way we communicate digitally.
 And ever increasing email laws impact heavily on how it is used within the business world.

 From a sweeping new set of laws from the European Union know as the General Data Protection Regulation (EU) 2016/679 (GDPR) to a new consumer privacy act in California, email is becoming more tightly regulated in an age where phishing, spam and cyber attacks are becoming more commonplace.

 What about email disclaimers?

 This inevitably brings us to the humble email disclaimer.
-With a number of new regulations in effect and varying shift in email trends, do they even still matter in 2019?
+With new regulations in effect and shifts in email trends, do they even still matter in 2019?